The Red Centre Way used to be called ‘the Mereenie Loop’ (because a part of it travels through the Mereenie Valley).

 105km Serpentine Chalet

-Serpentine Chalet is a free camping spot just 8km further west of Serpentine Gorge.
+Serpentine Chalet is a bush camping spot just 8km further west of Serpentine Gorge.

 It’s got an interesting history and is a quiet option to camping at places like Ellery Creek or Ormiston Gorge.